breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 }
 ```

 The `start` script can be executed without the `run` parameter.
-We use [nodemon](http://nodemon.io) to watch in our `server` directory for changes so the server is able to restart every time we change a file.
+We use [nodemon](http://nodemon.io) to watch our `server` directory for changes so the server is able to restart every time we change a file.
-There is no need to watch in our client directory, that's going to be done by webpack.
+There is no need to watch our client directory; that's going to be done by webpack.
 To enable our `.babelrc` file (ES6 support), we have to tell nodemon to execute the index.js with `babel-node`.

 ```json